cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 [WiFiManager](https://github.com/tzapu/WiFiManager)

 ## Additional requirement:
-This sketch currently work on ESP32 library by Espressif Systems version 2.0.17 and below only.
-If you use updated board library, you will get errors.
+*Note: Ensure you have the latest ESP32 Board Manager installed (Version 3.0.0 or higher recommended).*
 Starting May 9, 2026 update, this firmware now requires LCD and buttons to setup the device for the first time.
 I may revise this soon and have an option to set everything in the captive portal so it can work again without LCD and buttons.

 ## Usage
 Assuming you have already built the FUGU MPPT Solar Charge Controller using AngeloCasi's guide, here are the steps flashing this firmware version:
-1. Edit user parameters in Arduino IDE such as Blynk authentication code, battery and other parameters (if you are using the non-lcd version), etc...
+1. Make sure you have the latest ESP32 Board Manager installed together with other libraries listed above in your Arduino IDE.
-2. Flash the firmware to the device.
+2. Edit Blynk template ID and template name according to your Blynk console.
+Flash the firmware to the device.
 3. Connect the device to your batteries and solar panels.
-4. Perform factory reset if you have LCD and buttons and set your parameters in the settings menu.
-Skip to next step you don't have LCD.
+4. On first boot, select the module you are using (ADS1015 or ADS1115).
+Then select battery chemistry and voltage, otherwise, use custom and input the correct values.
+Then select connect to WiFI.
-5. Using a phone or Laptop, connect WiFi to the "FUGU DIY MPPT" access point.
-There is no password needed.
-Once connected, you will be redirected to a configuration page to setup WiFi connection.
-Select your WiFi access point and input your WiFi password and connect.
+5. Using a phone or Laptop, connect WiFi access point named "FUGU DIY MPPT".
+Once connected, you will be redirected to a captive portal page to setup WiFi connection and Blynk credentials.
+Select your WiFi access point and input your WiFi password and Blynk Auth and save.
 You will be disconnected automatically once it connects.
-Ther LCD should also prompt that WiFi is connected.
+The LCD should also prompt that WiFi is connected and will reboot automatically.
 In case you change the WiFi SSID or password of your router, you can reset your credentials in the settings menu or perform a factory reset.
 You will be required to set everything back again if you chose to perform factory reset.
 ## Changelog:

 Initial release Oct.
 22, 2022